LeaVandamme/K2R/README.md

 -s OR -f  :     Sequence file (FASTA) if a unique sequence is queried (-s), file of file if several sequences are queried (-f)
--o        :     Write output reads in fasta file (default : query_output) -b        :     Index binary files prefix (default: binary_index) -t        :     Number of threads used (default: 1)
+-o        :     Write output reads in fasta file (default : query_output) -b        :     Index binary files prefix (default: binary_index)

 Option :